JingXiaoyi/GRAPE/README.md

 ## Environment
 We use Python language and Pytorch library to establish our model.

-For the detailed environment, please follow `requirements.txt`
+For the detailed environment, please follow `requirements.txt`.
+(Updated at 2025 Jun.
+10th)

 ## Dataset
 We leverage the dataset introduced in [GreenRec: A Large-Scale Dataset for Green Food Recommendation](https://dl.acm.org/doi/abs/10.1145/3589335.3651516)